cmu-delphi/delphi-epidata/docs/api/cdc.md

 ## Overview
 {: .no_toc}

-This data source provides CDC-collected influenza surveillance data from various sources.
+This data source provides information about the number of visits to various CDC webpages related to influenza topics.
+Delphi receives summary site statistics from the CDC and derives counts of page visits to pages of interest.

 General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include: